rodgersochieng/MyYogaApp/README.md

 <h1>Licence</h1>
 <h4>Copyright (c) 2022 Rodgers Ochieng.
 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files , to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:
 </h4>
+<h4>The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.</h4>